GregTheMadMonk/tnl-noa/Documentation/Tutorials/Matrices/tutorial_Matrices.md

 We ommit the row index and take the column index which indicates index of the element of the input vector we need to fetch (`xView[ columnIdx ]`).
 We take its value and multiply it with the value (`value`) of the current matrix element.
 We do not need to write lambda function for reduction since it is only summation of the intermediate results from the `fetch` lamda and we can use `std::plus<>{}` (see the line 60).
 The `keep` lambda function offers two parameters:

-1. `rowIdx` tells the index of the matrix row for which we aimm to store the result.
+1. `rowIdx` tells the index of the matrix row for which we aim to store the result.
 2. `value` is the result obtained in the given matrix row.

 In our example, we just write the result into appropriate element of the output vector `y` which is given just by the row index `rowIdx` -- see the line 47.
 On the line 53 we start the computation of the matrix-vector product.
 The method `rowsReduction` (\ref TNL::Matrices::SparseMatrix::rowsReduction) accepts the following arguments: